 An interdisciplinary major is for students who wish to engage in substantial study in several academic fields.
 It also gives students the opportunity to design a major that fits their unique interests and needs.
-An interdisciplinary major provides preparation for careers or professional programs where a broad educational background is appropriate.

 47-52 credit hours